vanderbilt-redcap/redcap-aws-cloudformation/README.md

 If you do not intend to use Route 53 and ACM to automatically generate and provide an SSL certificate, [an SSL certificate can be applied to your environment after it is deployed](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-elb.html).

 ### Deployment Instructions
+0. This template must be run by an AWS IAM User who has sufficient permission to create the required resources.
+These resources include:  VPC, IAM User and Roles, S3 Bucket, EC2 Instance, ALB, Elastic Beanstalk, Route53 entries, and ACM certificates.
+If you are not an Administrator of the AWS account you are using, please check with them before running this template to ensure you have sufficient permission.

 1. From your AWS account, [open the CloudFormation Management Console](https://console.aws.amazon.com/cloudformation/) and choose **Create Stack**.
 From there, copy and paste the following URL in the **Specify an Amazon S3 template URL**, and choose **Next**.  https://s3.amazonaws.com/project-redcap-aws-automation/00-master-rc.yaml
 ![alt-text](https://github.com/JamesSWiggins/project-redcap-aws-automation/blob/master/images/redcap_cfn_select_template.png "CFN Select Template")